Therefore, like all third-party theme developers, we are unable to provide coding customizations as per Shopify's official guidelines.

 However, while uninstalling an app on your Apps dashboard removes the app, it does not necessarily replace the original code on the theme.

 Uninstalling an app can leave residual changes to a theme's code which can affect its appearance and functionality - similar to how simply removing the extension of a house may still leave a hole in the wall.
+It's important to ensure any code changes are reverted when an app is uninstalled.

 Fixing Issues Caused by Apps